 Do you think that there's increasing disillusionment now in the wake of Mugabe's continued stronghold on power amongst people in the movement for democratic change?

 So Mugabe had a perfect divide-and-rule situation from that election.
-And I'd say that the shock of having lost the election, because this was not the first election that Mangwana lost to Mugabe, you know, unfairly.
+And I'd say that the shock of having lost the election, because this was not the first election that Tsvangirailost to Mugabe, you know, unfairly.
 I think it was the third or the fourth, maybe, that he lost unfairly.
 And I think there's a limit to how much you can take as an individual.
 I think it was a total bomb and a total shock.
 And they were paralyzed for months.
 And now they're in two [groups], and there's no united opposition.
-Without a united opposition, Mugabe has an easy place.
+Without a united opposition, Mugabe is in an easy place.
 So I don't think anybody can speculate what happens in Zimbabwe in the coming years.
-I think anybody who does, doesn't know very much about Zimbabwe.
+I think anybody who thinks they know exactly what is going to happen in Zimbabwe, doesn't know very much.